8 The Merger

 Not one test tube on the bench while your equipment cupboard holds dozens more.
 One test tube – that’s it.
 Every reaction you run has to happen in that single vessel.
 Acid and base, oxidation and reduction, synthesis and degradation – all dumped together in the same pot, all at the same time.
 Whatever you make is immediately exposed to whatever else is in there.
 If one reaction produces something fragile, the next reaction may destroy it before you can use it.

 That is the prokaryotic cell.
 For roughly two billion years, bacteria and archaea ran the planet’s chemistry inside a single compartment: the cytoplasm.
-To be fair, they had a second compartment too – the periplasmic space, the thin zone between the inner membrane and the outer cell wall.
-So call it two test tubes.
+To be fair, some had a second compartment – gram-negative bacteria carry a periplasmic space between their two membranes.
+So call it two test tubes for those.
 “But two tubes is certainly not enough for a good chemical laboratory!”1

 But there were things they could not do.
 They could not run an oxygen-consuming reaction in one room while running an oxygen-sensitive reaction next door.
 They could not isolate their DNA behind a membrane and control who got access.
 They could not build a body made of trillions of differentiated cells, because differentiation requires compartments within compartments – a bureaucracy of nested enclosures, each with its own chemistry, its own imports and exports, its own protected interior.